Transgender

 Gender-affirming care frequently asked questions

-VCU Health and Children’s Hospital of Richmond at VCU have suspended gender-affirming medications and gender-affirming surgical procedures for patients under 19 years old in response to an Executive Order issued by the White House on January 28, 2025, and related state guidance received by VCU on January 30, 2025.
+Effective Tuesday, February 25, VCU Health and Children’s Hospital of Richmond at VCU have resumed, if appropriate, gender-affirming medications for existing patients.
+The suspension of gender-affirming care surgeries continues.
 Our doors remain open to all patients and their families for screening, counseling, mental health care and all other health care needs.

-Screening, counseling and general medical and mental health care continue to be available.
+Screening, counseling and general medical and mental health care continue to be available for all patients.
 We encourage you to speak with your medical provider about specific questions related to your health care.

 Gender-affirming care: Defining, belonging and thriving